sharmaparth1982/Semester-dashboard/README.md

-# 🎓 Smart Semester Dashboard
+# 🎓 Semester Syllabus Progress Dashboard

-A responsive and interactive student productivity dashboard developed using **HTML, CSS, and JavaScript**.
+An interactive and responsive academic dashboard developed using **HTML, CSS, and Vanilla JavaScript** to help students systematically track their semester syllabus completion subject-wise.

-This project is designed to help students efficiently manage their academic semester by tracking attendance, assignments, subject progress, upcoming deadlines, and personal study goals — all in one clean interface.
+This web application is specially designed for managing multiple university subjects, monitoring lecture progress, marking completed topics, and visualizing overall semester preparation in one centralized interface.

 ---